tobymould/real-time-chatroom/README.md

 ## How to use
 ### Watch a demo:
-Visit my portfolio website (https://tobymould.com/) and select the 'Real-Time Chatroom' project button for a demonstration.
+Visit my portfolio website (https://tobymould.com/) and select the 'Real-Time Chatroom' project button for a visual 30 second demonstration.

 ### To Try Yourself
 a.
 Visit the following website: https://realtime-chatroom-ea4d6.web.app/
 b.
-Log in via you google account
+Log in via your google account
+c.
+Add a message entry to say Hi!
+d. log out